 Unplugging With Your Family

 There are so many ways to unplug with your family.
 I feel like I have written about so many ways to spend family day and really, none of them involve letting technology take over.
 Spending time doing things as a family is never something you regret!
+Tech-free experiences are at the heart of meaningful conversation and real connections.

 If you aren’t used to unplugging with your family, you may want to make a few preparations for National Day of Unplugging: